Conquer the largest urban State park in the North America! 6,200 Feet of Climbing-single track technical terrain.

 This is a True Texas Mountain Race on the Franklin Mountains.
 Most of the trails low are desert trail that is run able terrain with easy technical trail.
 The climb to the North Franklin Peak is a combination of straight climbing and swtichbacks.
 The start/finish will be at the pavilion area circle inside of the Franklin Mountains State Park.
-This race is part of the US Sky Running Ultra Series.

 Flying Horse Half is a 13.1-mile road race that begins and ends at Sunland Park Racetrack & Casino.
 The run takes athletes on a flat course in the Upper Valley area of El Paso.
 Half marathoners will run the final mile on a racetrack, where they’ll be captured on live video.
 The 5k Run offers an abbreviated course.